 (B) If the electric utility also has an approved environmental cost recovery mechanism or a fuel cost adjustment mechanism, the electric utility shall submit a single Surveillance Monitoring Report for all mechanisms.

-(C) Upon a finding that a utility has knowingly or recklessly provided materially false or inaccurate information to the commission regarding the surveillance data prescribed in 4 CSR 240-3.163(6), after notice and an opportunity for a hearing, the commission may suspend a DSIM or order other appropriate remedies as provided by law.
+(C) Upon a finding that a utility has knowingly or recklessly provided materially false or inaccurate information to the commission regarding the surveillance data prescribed in Section (9), after notice and an opportunity for a hearing, the commission may suspend a DSIM or order other appropriate remedies as provided by law.

 (10) Prudence Reviews.
 A prudence review of the costs subject to the DSIM shall be conducted no less frequently than at twenty-four (24)-month intervals.